-Our results showed that BC, CHX, and HP are likely to induce the SOS response and that HP and PAA are able to induce mutagenesis and thereby antimicrobial resistance development in S. aureus.
-This is of potential clinical relevance since CHX, HP, and PAA are frequently used in the health care settings.
+Our results showed that BC, CHX, and HP are likely to induce the SOS response and that HP and PAA are able to induce mutagenesis in S. aureus inducing antimicrobial resistance development.
+This is highly clinical relevant since CHX, HP, and PAA are frequently used in the health care settings.
 Also, these compounds, including BC, are commonly used in animal husbandries and S. aureus among live-stock animals has the potential to spread to humans.
 Our findings also emphasizes that incorrect use of biocides might have unintended consequences and therefore highlights the importance of correct use of these compounds and that the presence of residual concentrations might be an important issue to consider.
 The effect of biocides on the evolution of antimicrobial resistance in bacteria is therefore an important area of investigation and further studies, taking real-life condition into consideration are needed to evaluate the potential risk of biocides used in different settings.